-The Importance of Stainless Steel in the Construction of Changing Rooms
+The Importance of Stainless Steel when Constructing Changing Rooms

 Wherever a changing room is required, installing good quality stainless steel equipment is always advisable.
 This applies in all sorts of locations including food & manufacturing facilities, public amenities such as sports centres or motorway service stations, educational institutions, military facilities, industrial buildings, or commercial premises such as fitness centres or health spas.